janvorli/runtimelab/docs/design/interpreter/debugger.md

 * Single stepping: when MINT_SDB_INTR_LOC IR opcode is executed, Debugger::SendStep will be called.
 That sends DB_IPCE_STEP_COMPLETE event and the debugger processes it by ICorDebugManagedCallback::StepComplete)
 * Breakpoint hit: when MINT_SDB_BREAKPOINT IR opcode is executed, Debugger::SendBreakpoint will be called (that sends DB_IPCE_BREAKPOINT and the debugger processes it by calling ICorDebugManagedCallback::Breakpoint)
 * System.Diagnostics.Debugger.Break(): when MINT_BREAK IR opcode is executed, Debugger::SendRawUserBreakpoint will be called (that sends DB_IPCE_USER_BREAKPOINT and the debugger processes it by calling ICorDebugManagedCallback::Break)

+## WASM debugger event loop
+The Mono debugger runs a debugger event loop that receives commands from the debugger in a separate thread.
+Since WASM is a single threaded environment, the debugger has to use a different mechanism.
+The Mono interpreter calls mono_component_debugger()->receive_and_process_command_from_debugger_agent() for each MINT_SDB_SEQ_POINT it interprets.